-In 2017 Mango Hill State School was focussed on engaging, effective and flexible learning spaces for students with all classrooms having access to mobile laptop devices, interactive whiteboards and digipacks.
-Idevice kits were used in the senior years.
+In 2018 Mango Hill State School was focussed on engaging, effective and flexible learning spaces for students with all classrooms having access to mobile devices, interactive whiteboards and other digital resources.
 Teachers enabled learners through the use of eSpaces to access virtual environments.
-Subscriptions via the student resources scheme to Mathletics, Reading Eggs, Bug Club and Accelerated Reader further extended student opportunity to work digitally.
+Subscriptions via the student resources scheme to Matific, Reading Eggs, Sunshine Online and Accelerated Reader further extended student opportunity to work digitally.